czytelny/DataBindingDemo/README.md

 DataBindingDemo
 ===============

-The simplest possible example of data binding with NetBeans IDE.
+The simplest possible example of the data binding with Swing and NetBeans IDE.